 Mix all the dry ingredients in a bowl and set aside.

 Mix the eggs, yogurt or milk and all the dry ingredients with a fork and add the bananas.
 Mix and then add the optional ingredients.
-Careful not to over-mix, you don't need a mixer or blender for this dough.
+Be careful not to over-mix, you don't need a mixer or blender for this batter.

-Pour the dough into the bread pan and bake for an hour or until a toothpick comes out clean.
+Pour the batter into the bread pan and bake for an hour or until a toothpick comes out clean.

 Let it cool 15-20 minutes to enjoy warm...we spooned some of Elli & Manos' sweetly-savory Gourmet Spreads on them for an extra touch of indulgence!

-PS In my home we love banana breads for breakfast and snack and they last very little.
-We even tried it with the Elli & Manos raisins and cinnamon (yummy) and figs and walnuts for a super Greek flavor!
+P.S., In my home, we love banana breads for breakfast and snack, so they don't last very long.
+I especially love a slice topped with a spoonful of Elli & Manos Raisins & Cinnamon or Fig & Walnut Gourmet Spread for a super Greek flavor!

 Comments will be approved before showing up.